JECINTA534521/The-photo-gallery-project/README.md

 * Migrate the database using  python3.6 manage.py migrate.
 * To serve the app on local host us this command python manage.py runserver.

 * Run the tests using this command: python manage.py test photos.

+## Live site.
+You can view the website on this link:

 ## Technologies used.
 * Django